StackStorm/st2/docs/source/actions.rst

 Parameters provided by this runner are as follows:

-1. 'shell' : Default value is '/usr/bin/bash' and can be overridden by the user when executing the action.
+1. ``shell`` : Default value is '/usr/bin/bash' and can be overridden by the user when executing the action.
-2. 'cmd' : All the positional arguments to be passed into the script or command.
+2. ``cmd`` : All the positional arguments to be passed into the script or command.

 run-remote runner